Beekeeping Barrier Management System for Pest and Disease Control

 Engage the people working in your apiary as much as possible in the process of developing and implementing a barrier control system.
 Train them well in the processes and practices they carry out.
 By involving them, you inspire them to apply the barrier system effectively.
 Poorly trained and demotivated staff in your apiary, results in lapses that can turn expensive for the beekeeping operation.

-Training should be done progressively, in a conducive learning environment and emphasizing on cooperation.
+Training should be done progressively, in a conducive learning environment, and emphasizing cooperation.
 It should make it clear that the barrier system you are implementing is a collective effort.
 The actions of one employee affect the entire system even when done in isolation.
-After the initial training, have continuing education as refreshers and to help adoption of new technologies, methods and processes.
+After the initial training, have continuing education as refreshers and to help adopt new technologies, methods, and processes.

 4. Verify